 ANIMA BY EDO

-Anima is the second restaurant by the team behind the award-winning Spanish restaurant EDO, which includes repeat James Beard Award nominee Chef Oscar Amador.
+Anima is the second restaurant by the team behind the award-winning Spanish restaurant EDO, which includes repeat James Beard Foundation Award nominee Chef Oscar Amador.
 While a few dishes cross over between restaurants, Anima has a distinct menu with stronger Italian and Mediterranean influences.
 Prices are a solid value for food of this caliber.
-Like EDO, Anima offers unbeatable tasting menus.
+Like EDO, Anima offers tasting menus.
 The kitchen team is gracious about working around any allergies or preferences.
 The Gramercy, 9205 W. Russell Road; 702.202.4291; animabyedo.com. $$$

 LA STREGA